Eileenzyf/ISO-App-Prediction/README.md

 		-	**Story 1:** Writing the backend using Flask app.
 		-	**Story 2:** Web page design, basic layout
 		-	**Story 3:** Create interactive page allow the user to enter the attributes of their apps, attributes should be corresponds to the parameters used in the models.
 (8 points)
 		-	**Story 4:** For certain attributes, enable users to click on instead of simple text entry for diverse user experience.
-(2 points)
 		-	**Story 5:** Predict and show the number of reviews and ratings for the specific file on the same page in 20 seconds.
-(2 points)
 		-	**Story 6:** Aesthetic design, color palette, font, format details.
-(4 points)
 	 - **Epic 6:** Running the application
 		 -	**Story 1:** Test run the app to evaluate the performance.
 - **Backlog**